 - Customized logo or graphics

 - Sailkote Plus treatment

 Dolphin Sails can offer a full sail branding package, whether it be your boat logo or company branding.
 The artwork can either be painted, cut into the sail or printed depending on the sail usage and how intricate the sail logo that’s needed.
-Some examples are shown here.
+Some examples are shown below.

 Karver Furling Systems

 To help with sail handling and ease of use Dolphin recommend the range of Karver furling systems, especially for short handed sailing.
-These can be supplied to Code Zeros which have an integral anti-twist luff rope or for a top down furling system.
+These can be supplied to code zeros which have an integral anti-twist luff rope or for a top down furling system.

 If you are after a more conventional method of dousing your spinnaker or asymmetric than we also offer the ATN or Oxley Carbon and inflatable snuffers.